-- In identifying a pupil as needing SEND support the class teacher, working with the SENDCo, should carry out a clear analysis of the pupil's needs.
-This should draw on the teacher's assessment and experience of the pupil, their previous progress and attainment, as well as information gathered from other areas of the school. - The pupil's development in comparison to their peers and national data should also be considered along with the parent's views and experience, the pupil's views and, if relevant, advice from external support services.
+• Assess In identifying a pupil as needing SEND support the class teacher/subject teacher(s), working with the SENDCo, should carry out a clear analysis of the pupil's needs.
+This should draw on the teacher's assessment and experience of the pupil, their previous progress and attainment, as well as information gathered from other areas of the school.
+The pupil's development in comparison to their peers and national data should also be considered along with the parent's views and experience, the pupil's views and, if relevant, advice from external support services.
 These will be recorded on an IEP or a School based plan where appropriate.
-The school and parents/carers will meet, where appropriate, with other agencies including those from Health and Social Care to create and up-date the IEP or school based plan. - This assessment will be reviewed regularly to ensure support and intervention are matched to need, barriers to learning are identified and overcome so that a clear picture of the interventions put in place and their impact is developed.
+The school and parents/carers will meet, where appropriate, with other agencies including those from Health and Social Care (if appropriate) to create and up-date the IEP or school-based plan.
+This assessment will be reviewed regularly to ensure support and intervention are matched to need, barriers to learning are identified and overcome so that a clear picture of the interventions put in place and their impact is developed.
 With some areas of SEND, the most reliable method of developing a more accurate picture of need will be the way in which the pupil responds to an intervention.
+Plan • Parents/carers, with their child (if appropriate), will meet with the class teacher/Head of Year and/or the SENDCo to decide on the provision and support to be put in place as well as the expected impact on progress and development.
+This will be recorded on an IEP or a school-based plan, where appropriate with a date to review the plan.
+The date for review will depend on the level of need present.
+The IEP or the school-based plan will clearly identify the areas of needs, the desired outcomes, the support and resources provided, including any teaching strategies or approaches that are required and when the Plan will be reviewed.
+The support and provision provided will be selected to meet the outcomes identified for the pupil, based on reliable evidence of effectiveness and will be provided by staff with appropriate skills and knowledge.
+The IEP or school-based plan will usually involve a contribution by parents/carers to reinforce learning at home.
+Where appropriate, the IEP or school-based plan will detail the support from other agencies and how this will support the pupil in achieving the desired outcomes.

-- Parents/carers, with their child, will meet with the class teacher and the SENDCo to decide on the provision and support to be put in place as well as the expected impact on progress and development.
-This will be recorded on an IEP or a school based plan, where appropriate with a date to review the plan.
-The date for review will depend on the level of need present. - The IEP or the school based plan will clearly identify the areas of needs, the desired outcomes, the support and resources provided, including any teaching strategies or approaches that are required and when the My Plan will be reviewed. - The support and provision provided will be selected to meet the outcomes identified for the pupil, based on reliable evidence of effectiveness and will be provided by staff with appropriate skills and knowledge. - The IEP or school based plan will usually involve a contribution by parents/carers to reinforce learning at home. - Where appropriate, the IEP or school based plan Plan will detail the support from other agencies and how this will support the pupil in achieving the desired outcomes. - Parents/carers will then be formally notified by letter when it is decided to provide a pupil with SEND support (although parents/carers should have already been involved in the assessment of need). - So, if it is agreed that a pupil requires SEND support, all parties meet and develop an IEP or a school based plan detailing the support which will bring about the next part of the cycle -
+• Parents/carers will then be formally notified by letter when it is decided to provide a pupil with SEND support (although parents/carers should have already been involved in the assessment of need).

-- The class teacher remains responsible for working with the pupil on a daily basis and will work closely with any teaching assistants or specialist staff involved, to plan and assess the impact of support and provision and how they can be linked to classroom teaching. - The SENDCo will support the class teacher in the further assessment of the pupil's needs, in problem solving and advising on the effective implementation of support. - The class teacher is responsible for the daily implementation of the plan and will contribute to the IEP or a school based plan as a working document
+- The class teacher/subject teacher(s) remains responsible for working with the pupil on a daily basis and will work closely with any teaching assistants or specialist staff involved, to plan and assess the impact of support and provision and how they can be linked to classroom teaching. - The SENDCo will support the class teacher/subject teacher(s) in the further assessment of the pupil's needs, in problem solving and advising on the effective implementation of support. - The class teacher/subject teacher(s) is responsible for the daily implementation of the plan and will contribute to the IEP or a school-based plan as a working document - Review